mesosphere/dcos-docs-site/pages/1.10/deploying-services/creating-services/deploy-docker-app/index.md

 ---
-layout: layout.pug
-navigationTitle:  Deploying a Docker-based Service
-title: Deploying a Docker-based Service
+post_title: Deploying a Docker-based Service
-menuWeight: 100
+menu_order: 100
-excerpt:
+post_excerpt: ""
+feature_maturity: ""

-enterprise: false
+enterprise: 'no'
 ---

 <!-- This source repo for this topic is https://github.com/dcos/dcos-docs -->

-In this tutorial, you create a custom Docker image and deploy it to DC/OS.
+In this tutorial, you create a custom Docker app and add it to Marathon.

 ## Prerequisites